 Power generation environments are tough on hydraulic and other types of cylinders (including pneumatic and electro-mechanical).
 Vibration, dust, gravel, corrosives, chemicals, axial load, and sideload can make it a challenge for engineers to monitor hydraulic cylinders in various power generation applications, including gate actuation and governor control.
-Standard approaches for building redundancy into monitoring devices involves time-consuming extra steps, such as adding structures to hold multiple sensors to the exterior of the cylinder or coming up with ways to keep the rod from turning—all of which add time and cost.
+Standard approaches for building redundancy into monitoring devices involve time-consuming extra steps, such as adding structures to hold multiple sensors to the exterior of the cylinder or coming up with ways to keep the rod from turning—all of which add time and cost.

 A smarter solution